Sabbir1993/node-framework/README.md

 #### Model

-    Here includes an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+    Here includes an object-relational mapper (ORM) that makes it enjoyable to interact with your Mongo database.
     When using ORM, each database table has a corresponding "Model" that is used to interact with that table.
     In addition to retrieving records from the database table, ORM models allow you to insert, update, and delete records from the table as well.To create a model  you may use the make:model NODE CLI command: